Audi e-tron Sportback interior, dashboard & comfort

 - 1VerdictIs the less practical but more stylish Sportback coupe variant of Audi's e-tron electric SUV worth the higher asking price?

 - 2Range, battery & chargingThe Audi e-tron Sportback doesn't have the longest range in its class, but its ability to rapid charge at 150kW makes it an easy car to live with day-to-day

-- 5Interior, dashboard & comfort - currently readingIt’s hard to find fault with the e-tron Sportback’s cabin – it feels beautifully built and there’s loads of tech on offer
+- 5Interior, dashboard & comfort - currently readingIt's very hard to find fault with the e-tron Sportback's cabin – it feels beautifully built and there's loads of technology on offer

 - 7Reliability & safety ratingThe Audi e-tron has been around for a couple of years now, so the the technology underpinning this Sportback variant should be reliable